smoothmvexlax2/assessment_question/README.md

 # assessment_question
-This was something I was asked to do for an assessment
+This was something I was asked to do for an assessment.

+# overview
+I was asked to create a simple credit card program.
+Out of respect for the company, I will not go into detail about the requirements.